-Most organisations, except some small operations, will have their own email domain and company accounts.
-For example, legitimate emails from Google will read ‘@google.com’.
+Except for some small operations, most companies will have their own email domain and email accounts.
+For example, genuine emails from Google will read ‘@google.com’.

 If the domain name (the bit after the @ symbol) matches the apparent sender of the email, the message is probably legitimate.

 By contrast, if the email comes from an address that isn’t affiliated with the apparent sender, it’s almost certainly a scam.

 The most obvious way to spot a bogus email is if the sender uses a public email domain, such as ‘@gmail.com’.

 In this example, you can see that the sender’s email address doesn’t align with the message’s content, which appears to be from PayPal.